daniel-dsouza/psychic-octo-giggle/Common-Issues-and-Solutions.md

 ## News
 Check our [latest news](https://github.com/starcitizen-lug/information-howtos/wiki#news) for temporary issues and workarounds.

+## Popup saying your Nvidia graphics driver is out of date
+Disable DXVK NVAPI in Lutris.
+Right click the game -> Configure -> Runner options -> Enable DXVK-NVAPI/DLSS (set to off)

 ## Black or flickering window that ends with a crash, possible errors 15006 or 30007
 Check for larger resolutions and scaling settings.
 See this support article: